greymatter-io/helm-charts/docs/Deploy with Minikube.md

 make secrets
 ```

+### Ingress

+By default, the Helm Charts use nginx ingress in k3d.
+If you want to use [a voyager ingress controller](https://appscode.com/products/voyager/), see how to [configure voyager ingress](#configure-voyager-ingress).

+See the [Ingress](./Ingress.md) docs for more information on how the ingress objects are created.

 ### Configure Voyager Ingress

 By default, the Helm Charts use nginx ingress in k3d.
 If you want to use [a voyager ingress controller](https://appscode.com/products/voyager/), run the following commands and in the `edge/values.yaml` file set `edge.ingress.use_voyager` to true before running `make install`: